Orkiv/Inventory-js/readme.md

 ### Inventory(accountid, jstoken,alerts,syncdynamic)

+Parameters :

-'accountid' is your account id obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)
+`accountid` is your account id obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)

-'jstoken' is your front end key obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)
+`jstoken` is your front end key obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)

-'alerts' decides how Inventory handles visual alert notifications.
+`alerts` decides how Inventory handles visual alert notifications.
 Setting it to false will revert to using a custom alert.
 If none is set no action is called.

-'syncdynamic' decides if inventory should add dynamism to Drop in UI buttons.
+`syncdynamic` decides if inventory should add dynamism to Drop in UI buttons.
 This dynamism ranges from automatically changing an add to cart button to a 'remove from cart' button; and refelling cart combo boxes to previous value.

 	<script>
 			$inventory = new Inventory('accountid', 'frontendkey',true,true);